Climate-CAFE/Climate-CAFE.github.io/_sources/dv_metadata_extracted.md

 3. Under **Author**, enter the name of the source dataset creator (ie: agency, department, etc.).
 4. The **Point of Contact** field will be pre-populated with CAFE and [climatecafe@bu.edu](mailto:climatecafe@bu.edu).
 Please leave this field as is.
 5. In the **Description**, add a quoted description (if available from the source data) where noted in the metadata template.
 If no description is available, or if further guidance is required given the complexity/type of data add your own description text.
 Note the contact information for the source dataset where noted.
-6. Include the **Subject** and **Keywords** that best represent the dataset
+6. Include the **Subject** and **Keywords** that best represent the dataset.
-  - Note, you can ignore the language about the CCH terms in this section.
-These will be added separately.
 Add Keywords you think are relevant, using a controlled vocabulary if applicable.
 7. Include your name in the **Depositor Field**
 8. In the **Notes** section include the dataset name, your name, and the download date where listed.
 9. For the **Time Period**, use the best estimation possible for the start and end dates the data are applicable for.
 If there are multiple component datasets with separate time spans, you can use the Plus button to the right to note separate entries.
 The time period will not always be applicable, try to include us much information as possible.
 If no details are available, use the date of last update to the dataset or 9999-99-99.